mmaulwurff/weapons-menu/README.txt

 Weapon Menu Mod for GZDoom and Zandronum

-Usage:

-1. Assign controls in Options -> Customize controls -> "Weapon Menu Keys".
-   Every control is optional.
-Menu works fine in combination with standard weapon selection.

-2. Open Weapons Menu by pressing assigned Smart Selection Keys or Open/Close Menu key.

-3. Cycle through the Weapons Menu with Smart Selection Keys or Next/Previous weapon keys.

-4. Smart Selection Keys cycle through all the weapons in one slot.

-5. If Menu is closed, Next/Previous weapon keys act as standard Next/Previous weapon Keys.

-6. Close Weapons Menu, and highlighted weapon is selected.

-7. Weapons Menu does not affect gameplay.
-When it is opened, you can run, shoot, do whatever you want to do.
-New weapon will be selected only when Menu is closed.

-8. Be sure you adjust menu position, font and text scale in Options to fit your screen and weapon set size.
-   Some options take effect only after Options are closed.

 Features:

-- allows fast and reliable weapon selection.
-- with menu, you see what you are about to select.
-No more blind weapon choices!
+1. Allows fast and reliable weapon selection: you see what you are about to select.

-- last used weapon quick access (by assigned key).
-- configurable colors, fonts, and positions.
-- configurable controls.
-Just don't assign keys for features you don't want.
-- works with any HUD.
+2. Works with any HUD.

-- safe.
-If weapon set isn't recognized, standard weapon selection is used.
-- secret weapons that appear in Menu only when you have them (some mods).
-- works with almost any weapon set.
+3. Works with almost any weapon set.
-- API: CVar (cvarinfo) and ZScript (WeaponMenuInterface.txt) for HUD developers.

-Weapon Menu has two types of weapon support:
-1. Out of the box.
-You load the weapon mod with Menu, it works right away.
-2. Autodetected.
-You load the weapon mod with Menu, you run setup (see below), then Menu works.
+4. Controls in Options -> Customize controls -> "Weapon Menu Keys".

+   - Fire/close menu, Alt fire/close menu: if menu is opened, close it.
+     If menu is closed, fire.
+   - Toggle menu: open and close menu.
+   - Next/previous weapon: if menu is opened, cycle through all available weapons.
+     If menu is closed, cycles through weapons in standard Doom fashion.
+     Option: "Open Menu on Next/Prev": if set to "Yes", menu is opened and next/previous weapon is highlighted, but not yet selected.
+   - Open weapon menu options: opens options.
+Especially useful for Zandronum.
+   - Last used weapon: select last used weapon.
+     This key doesn't care if menu is opened or not.
+   - Mark weapon as favorite/Select favorite weapon:
+     First, you mark currently selected weapon as favorite with first key.
+     Later, you can select it with second key.
+   - Weapon slot 1-0: if menu is closed, open it.
+     Cycle through all weapons in a slot.

+   Every key bind is optional.

+   When you close menu by any means, highlighted weapon becomes selected.

+5. Configurable colors, fonts, and positions: Options -> Weapon Menu Options.

+   Be sure you adjust menu position, font and text scale in Options to fit your screen and weapon set size.
+Options take effect after menu is reopened.

 Weapon Menu supports the following weapons out of the box: